guybaryosef/cooper_compilers/README.md

 #### Status and next on the agenda:
 * Got most of the required functionality to work (scalars, arrays, functions, pointers, structs, unions, and scopes).
 Next steps:
-* Implement the large type checking function to make sure craziness isn't happening (not sure if it is needed though).
+* Finish mplementing abstract types & use them in sizeof expressions and cast expressions.
-* Implement function declarations
+* Fix pointer type calling (I had the order mixed up).
-* Implement abstract types & use them in sizeof expressions and cast expressions.
+* Stretch goals.

 ##### Stretch goals: